RMF FM: 1990s

-The rebroadcast was launched on January 15, 1990.
-The first song to appear on the air was "Africa" by the band Toto.
+The rebroadcast was launched on 15 January 1990.
+The first song to appear on the air was "Africa" by the US rock band Toto.
 Initially, the station was housed in two apartments, but after eight months the broadcast was moved to the Kościuszko Mound.
 At the same time, the first Polish commercials appeared (partly made up by the journalists to give the impression of great interest on the part of advertisers) and regular news services from Kraków, and the first truckload of equipment donated by Fun Radio arrived at the station.
 The programme gradually expanded - from 24 September, hourly news and programmes from 5:00 to 9:00 (from 12 November to 14:00) and from 22:00 to 1:00 at night were broadcast from Kraków.
 The hosts of the programmes included Ewa Drzyzga, Piotr Metz, Marcin Wrona, Tadeusz Sołtys, Andrzej Sołtysik and Bogdan Rymanowski.

-Since 7th January 1991 Radio Free Europe services were broadcast on RMF and on 14th January Paweł Pawlik became the first field correspondent, broadcasting from Tarnów.
-On 25 February the first foreign correspondent appeared in Paris, in April an outpost was opened in Vienna and in June in the Warsaw Marriott Hotel - the first employee was Hieronim Wrona.
-On July 1, 1991 the station's transmission truck, an off-road Toyota Land Cruiser, made its debut.
-On December 11, 1991 the car took part in the first big event - the fire of the Krakow Philharmonic Hall.
+Since 7 January 1991, Radio Free Europe services were broadcast on RMF and on 14 January, Paweł Pawlik became the first field correspondent, broadcasting from Tarnów.
+On 25 February, the first foreign correspondent appeared in Paris, In April, an outpost was opened in Vienna and in June in the Warsaw Marriott Hotel - the first employee was Hieronim Wrona.
+On 1 July 1991, the station's transmission truck, an off-road Toyota Land Cruiser, made its first introduction.
+On 11 December 1991, the car took part in the first big event - the fire of the Krakow Philharmonic Hall.

-In October 1991 the cooperation between RMF and KFKS ended.
+In October 1991, the cooperation between RMF and KFKS ended.
 This was due to the fact that the French shareholders did not accept only a 33% stake in the company, as allowed by Polish law, and were interested only in full ownership.
 As a result, the retransmission of Fun Radio ended.

-On 20 April 1992 the station broadcast The Freddie Mercury Tribute Concert featuring Metallica, Elton John, David Bowie, U2 and Guns N' Roses live.
-On 26 June 1992 the second studio was opened and in July 1992 the correspondent's office in Warsaw.
-Also on 15th July FM was added to RMF for the first time.
-On 12 September the first music charts appeared, on 2 November the station appeared on the satellite (thanks to the agreement with MTV Europe it occupied the second audio subcarrier of this station) and in December a second RMF FM transmitter was launched - in Katowice (on 71.75 MHz).
+On 20 April 1992, the station broadcast The Freddie Mercury Tribute Concert featuring Metallica, Elton John, David Bowie, U2 and Guns N' Roses live.
+On 26 June 1992, the second studio was opened and in July 1992, the correspondent's office in Warsaw.
+Also on 15 July, FM was added to RMF for the first time.
+On 12 September, the first music charts appeared, on 2 November, the station appeared on the satellite (thanks to the agreement with the Viacom-owned MTV Europe it occupied the second audio subcarrier of this station) and in December, a second RMF FM transmitter was launched - in Katowice (on 71.75 MHz).

-On 16 January 1993 a RMF FM branch in Katowice was launched (the first local branch outside Kraków).
-On 20 January appeared a correspondent in Washington DC, on 8 March began production of its own program in Częstochowa.
-On 1 September the first morning program "Ni w 5 ni w 9" was launched, which on 30 August 1999 changed into "Wstawaj, szkoda dnia" broadcast until today.
+On 16 January 1993, a RMF FM branch in Katowice was launched (the first local branch outside Kraków).
+On 20 January, appeared a correspondent in Washington DC, USA.
+On 8 March, started production of its own programme in Częstochowa.
+On 1 September, the first breakfast programme, titled "Ni w 5 ni w 9" was launched, which on 30 August 1999, changed into "Wstawaj, szkoda dnia" broadcast until later years.